-If you have any queries about these changes, or need more information, please email us at firstname.lastname@example.org, or call on 0121 780 4949, and we would be delighted to help.
+If you need more information, please email us at firstname.lastname@example.org, or call on 0121 780 4949, and we would be delighted to help.

 Town Hall, Symphony Hall, and the ICC are accessible to wheelchair users and there are various positions where wheelchair users can be seated.
 If you are a wheelchair user, it is very helpful to know if you would prefer to transfer from your wheelchair to a seat or whether you will be remaining in your wheelchair for the performance.
 If you need to borrow a wheelchair to transfer from the main entrance to your seat, please ask a member of staff when you arrive.